ExeconOne/FSP/relational_instruction.md

 ```

 ---
-Example of FspRequest for Product entity.
+Example of use FSP for Product entity.

 ```java